mm80843/T3.5/docs/Benef/PBN__Benef_1276.md

 ## Articles mentionning this Benefit

 * [An environmental and health perspective for COVID-19 outbreak: Meteorology and air quality influence, sewage epidemiology indicator, hospitals disinfection, drug therapies and recommendations](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_270.md)

+## Name of the Benefit

+WBE can provide a cheap and early warning method for COVID-19 outbreak, allowing for early detection of the spread of the virus through sewage.